stutii-adhikarii/RentEase-FullStack/README.md

 ## 📄 License

-This project is open for academic and portfolio purposes.
+This project is open for team members academic and portfolio purposes.

 ---